pkscanvas/Person-Detection/README.md

 # Person-Detection
-Deep learning based solution for detecting humans in a scene, leveraged further to detect delivery person of Indian food delivery apps.
+Deep learning based solution for detecting humans in a scene, will be leveraged further to detect delivery person of Indian food delivery apps.

 ## Demo
 Web app for the solution is created mainly using Streamlit which created frontend for the website and is deployed on Heroku which is a PAAS based